 Klagsbrun’s work has been notable for the careful research that undergirds it and the clarity and elegance of her prose.
 Although her academic training was in art history, her professional career turned early toward publishing, including executive editorships at both Encyclopedia Americana and World Book Encyclopedia.
 Her earliest books were written for children, on topics as diverse as psychiatry, Moses, and spices.
 Her more recent publications have reflected her interest in feminism and Judaism.

 Klagsbrun’s early involvement in the current feminist movement is reflected in her writing for Ms. and her editorship of both The First Ms. Reader (1973) and Free to Be ...
 You and Me (1974).
 Her interest in personal and interpersonal issues came to the fore in books like Too Young to Die—Youth and Suicide (1976), Married People: Staying Together in the Age of Divorce (1985), and Mixed Feelings: Love, Hate, Rivalry and Reconciliation Among Brothers and Sisters (1992).
 Her deep commitment to Judaism and Jewish scholarship is most evident in Voices of Wisdom—Jewish Ideals and Ethics for Everyday Living (1980); Jewish Days: A Book of Jewish Life and Culture Around the Year (1996) and The Fourth Commandment: Remember the Sabbath Day (2002).
-She currently writes a popular monthly column for the Jewish Week entitled “Thinking Aloud” and is working on a biography of Golda Meir.
+She wrote a popular monthly column for the Jewish Week entitled “Thinking Aloud” and in 2017 published Lioness: Golda Meir and the Nation of Israel.
 Ultimately, a remarkable aspect of Francine Klagsbrun’s work is that each of her interests informs the others, allowing her to intertwine the various strands of her scholarship.

 Klagsbrun’s commitments to feminism and Judaism extend to her communal activities.
 In 1978 she was appointed to serve on the Commission for the Study of Women in the Rabbinate of the Jewish Theological Seminary, a multi-disciplinary group that deliberated the question of ordaining women as rabbis in the Conservative movement and in 1979 recommended ordination.
 The struggle to have women ordained continued until 1983, when the Seminary faculty voted to admit women into the rabbinical school.
 During those years, Klagsbrun became known as a passionate advocate for women in the rabbinate, writing and lecturing extensively on the subject.
 She remains a leader in causes concerning women in Jewish religious life.